 Cristiano Ronaldo is the obvious place to start, but Pereira also discovered the likes of Ricardo Quaresma and Joao Moutinho.
 Those three players alone possess over 400 international caps between them, yet none have excited Pereira quite as much as Fabio Paim.

 Hardly known as the most modest of people, even Ronaldo himself regarded Paim, a childhood friend, as the better player.
 Paim was the talent of a generation and destined for greatness.

 But there was little fanfare when Paim joined Chelsea, and even less attention was paid when he departed Stamford Bridge having failed to make a single first-team appearance for the club.

 Paim’s agent Jorge Mendes brokered the loan deal from Sporting Lisbon to Chelsea in August 2008, despite the attacking midfielder having spent the previous season on loan at Pacos de Ferreira, who only avoided relegation from the Portuguese top flight thanks to Boavista’s involvement in a bribery scandal.

-Still only 20, the potential and promise which Paim had always teased remained evident as he featured for the Blues’ reserves under the tutelage of Brendan Rodgers, but the move proved to be the death-knell of his career.
+Still only 20, the potential and promise that Paim had always teased remained evident as he featured for the Blues’ reserves under the tutelage of Brendan Rodgers, but the move proved to be the death knell of his career.

 “It was there where I stopped training and doing my work,” he told Globoesporte in 2017.
 “I started drinking.
 I had money and I started doing a lot of things I didn’t do before.
 The doors were open for me to do what I felt like.”